 Old moral stories can be heavyhanded.
 I like when old stories are rewritten with more nuance and compassion.
 But some conditioning is so strong, the only stronger power is brutal experience.

 Those who go through the dark time of the soul will experience failure in one way or another.
 Sometimes, over and over again.
 It requires a form of surrender, a release of other people’s expectations upon you, a rejection of other people’s definitions of success.
 It asks for unconditional self-love.
 Without a model to follow (depending on one’s upbringing), this task can be excruciatingly hard.

 If you come out the other side of this dark time and out from under the self-hatred, judging others for their so-called failures is revealed as a colossal distraction and waste of time.
 (Exception: Policy makers, who should be accountable for the policies they enact.
 Especially education policies.)

 Bonus points if you spot that the fear of failure may be bigger in societies with little or no social safety net.
 (Singapore’s one of them.
 Here, some consequences of failure can be devastating.)

 The more fear there is in a society, the more manipulation there is.

 What are you afraid of?

 What if your worst fears had already come true?
 What would you do?

-In the face of these questions, the energy that was usually tied up in denying and running away from failure just drops.
+Ask these questions, the energy that was usually tied up in resistance or avoidance just drops.
 A space is opened in which one can stop running or blocking oneself.
 If you’re now at the worst point, you can think of your next step beyond fear.